aiidateam/aiida-core/docs/source/caching/index.rst

 How are cached nodes matched?
 -----------------------------

 To determine wheter a given node is identical to an existing one, a hash of the content of the node is created.
 If a node of the same class with the same hash already exists in the database, this is considered a cache match.
 You can manually check the hash of a given node with the :meth:`.get_hash() <.AbstractNode.get_hash>` method.
+Once a node is stored in the database, its hash is stored in the ``_aiida_hash`` extra, and this is used to find matching nodes.

 By default, this hash is created from: